From: "Ron House" <house@usq.edu.au>

 International Community.

-· "Information and Resources", containing obituaries, statistics, a
+· "Information and Resources", containing obituaries,

 directory, a short list of new publications, a Bahá'í reading list and a